codehag/TC39-Panel-Prep/2018/FINAL_DRAFT.md

 - Can we have something like a module keyword to make bundling a first class citizen of JS, and to allow a single JS file to expose multiple modules as an interface?

-- Navigating the JS perf minefield is hard, and explaining it to others is harder.
-What can we do to improve this, Mike North @michaellnorth

-- #tc39panel can you explain when you expect to raise optional chaining to stage 2 - so a general status about this feature :)

 - Hendrik Niemann @ Jsconf
 @hendrik_niemann
 Typescript, ReasonML, PureScript, Babel, ...; JavaScript has become the target of many compilers.
 How much does this fact influence your work and the language in general? @jsconfeu #tc39panel